ericmdantas/angular2-typescript-todo/README.md

-Angular2 Todo written Typescript
+### NG2 + TSC + Unit Tests

-Always updated with the latest version of  tsc and ng2.
-And it also has unit tests :D
+Always updated with the latest version of  ng2, tsc and jasmine.

 ### Install Typescript (and the definition manager)